 Quanta's segment results are derived from the types of services provided across its operating companies in each of its end user markets.
 Quanta's entrepreneurial business model allows multiple operating companies to serve the same or similar customers and to provide a range of services across end user markets.
 Reportable segment information, including revenues and operating income by type of work, is gathered from each operating company.
 Classification of operating company revenues by type of work for segment reporting purposes can require judgment on the part of management.
-Quanta's operating companies may perform joint projects for customers in multiple industries, deliver multiple types of services under a single customer contract or provide service offerings to various industries.
-For example, Quanta performs joint trenching projects to install distribution lines for electric power and natural gas customers.

-In addition, integrated operations and common administrative support for Quanta's operating companies require that allocations be made to determine segment profitability, including allocations of certain corporate shared and indirect operating costs as well as general and administrative costs.
+Segment operating expenses (excluding depreciation expense) primarily includes cost of services, such as wages and benefits; subcontractor costs; materials; certain equipment rental and maintenance costs, and other direct and indirect project costs, as well as allocated segment selling, general and administrative expenses.
+Integrated operations and common administrative support for Quanta's operating companies require that allocations be made to determine segment profitability, including allocations of certain corporate shared and indirect operating costs as well as general and administrative costs.